Mark-MDO47/expts_HallowingM4/README.md

 [Top](#expts_hallowingm4 "Top")<br>
 The download page for the Hallowing M4 bootloader says that after uploading the bootloader "you will need to reload CircuitPython".
 - https://circuitpython.org/board/hallowing_m4_express/

+From that same download page I loaded the latest **stable** release.
+At this time that is CircuitPython 9.1.3.
+Once again I copied this other download file for the update onto the **HALLOM4BOOT** disk (double-click reset).
+The system automatically rebooted.

 After doing this the eye demonstration still did not run.